BerengerBerthoul/maia_cpp_draft/README.md

 4. Use `cmake` to configure, build and install.
 The configuration step will automatically download the two remaining dependencies (`range-v3` and `doctest`).
 If you are not familiar with `cmake` usage, an example is given in `scripts/install.sh`.
 By default, `cmake` will build the library, its dependencies, and a unit test executable.

 ## Development ##
 The `Maia` repository is compatible with the development process described in `external/project_utils/doc/main.md`.
 It uses git submodules to ease the joint development with other repositories compatible with this organization.
-TL;DR: configure the git repository with `cd external/project_utils/scripts && configure_top_level_repo.sh".
+TL;DR: configure the git repository with `cd external/project_utils/scripts && configure_top_level_repo.sh`.